Clinical Guide to Transfusion

 Fellows and health-care professionals who participate in the Canadian Royal College's Maintenance of Certification (MOC) Program can claim the reading of the Clinical Guide to Transfusion as a continuing professional development (CPD) activity under Section 2: Self-learning credit.
 The reading of one chapter is equivalent to two credits.

-- Yazer MH, Jackson B, Beckman N, Chesneau S, Bowler P, Delaney M, Devine D, Field S, Germain M, Murphy MF, Sayers M, Shaz B, Shinar E, Takanashi M, Vassallo R, Wickenden C, Yahalom V, Land K, on behalf of the BEST Collaborative.
+10. Yazer MH, Jackson B, Beckman N, Chesneau S, Bowler P, Delaney M, Devine D, Field S, Germain M, Murphy MF, Sayers M, Shaz B, Shinar E, Takanashi M, Vassallo R, Wickenden C, Yahalom V, Land K, Collaborative obotBEfST.
 Changes in Blood Center Red Blood Cell Distributions in the Era of Patient Blood Management: The Trends for Collection (Tfc) Study.
-Transfusion 2016; 56: 1965-73. http://onlinelibrary.wiley.com/doi/10.1111/trf.13696/abstract.
+Transfusion 2016; 56: 1965-73. https://onlinelibrary.wiley.com/doi/abs/10.1111/trf.13696.